 Do you feel torn between allowing your customers and team to be agile while simultaneously creating defendable schedules, estimates, and scope definitions for your sponsors?

 Fear not.
 While the struggle is real, so are the solutions.
 Teams have been grappling with project requirements in flux, high rates of change, and demands for detailed plans for years.
 We can steal their best strategies and avoid common mistakes.
-Let’s explore 9 planning tips for taming wild projects without stifling agile teams or mumbling when asked about the project management plan.
+Let’s explore 9 project management planning tips for taming wild projects without stifling agile teams or mumbling when asked about the project management plan.

 1. Take a Customer-Centric Approach

 Relentlessly focusing on customer needs and wants is the way to win them over.
-Showing genuine care for their desires builds understanding about the true project requirements.
+Showing genuine care for their desires builds understanding about the true project management requirements.

 Sponsors listen to customers more than project managers about progress.
 With the customer on your side, changes to the plans are supported when they improve the solution.